Job 24:14

 When daylight is gone, the murderer rises to kill the poor and needy; in the night he is like a thief.

-When daylight is gone
+When daylight is gone,

-to kill the poor and needy
+the murderer rises to kill the poor and needy;

-in the night he is like a thief
+in the night he is like a thief.

 Persons / Places / Events